Jackie French: Personal life

-French was born Jacqueline Anne Ffrench in Sydney and grew up in Brisbane.
-Her parents divorced in 1967, and when her mother changed her surname from Ffrench to French, Jackie also did so.
 In her early twenties she and her first husband moved to Araluen, near Braidwood, where she now lives with her second husband Bryan Sullivan.
 They have turned their property into a conservation refuge for the area's rare and endangered species.

 In 1996, her sister Wendy vanished.
 She was presumed dead but her body was never found.
-In 2003, Wendy's husband committed suicide during an investigation into his wife's disappearance.
+In 2003, Wendy's husband died by suicide during an investigation into his wife's disappearance.

-French studied the behaviour and ecology of wombats for 40 years and is the director of The Wombat Foundation, which raises funds for research into the preservation of wombats.
+French studied the behaviour and ecology of wombats for 40 years and is the ambassador and former director of The Wombat Foundation, which raises funds for research into the preservation of wombats.
 She is also the ACT Children's Week Ambassador, 2011 Federal Literacy Ambassador, patron of Books for Kids, YESS, Speld ACT, Speld Qld, DAGS (Dyslexia Association Gawler), and joint patron of Monkey BAA Theatre for Young People with Susanne Gervais and Morris Gleitzman.

 French is dyslexic and wrote I Spy a Great Reader to help teachers and parents teach dyslexic children to read using varied and new methods.